lveldhuisen/Co-flowering-diversity/README.md

 Data files and variables - all files are formatted to calculate Schoener's Index with the spaa R package.

     1. sitename_phenology_matrix_year: one column for each species, rows for the number of open flowering units by week.

-    2. sitename_fitness_matrix_year: one column for each species, rows for the number of flowering units with fruit from the original flowering week

 Code scripts and workflow - code should be run in order listed here.